ba-st/Launchpad/docs/HowTo.md

 [2019-05-31T03:06:56.965318-03:00] [INFO] The sum of 2 and 40 is 42
 ```

-If we ommit `--addend` which is mandatory, the output would be:
+If we omit `--addend` which is mandatory, the output would be:

 ```bash
 ./pharo Pharo.image example --seed=2